LBRYFoundation/lbry.org/docs/news/032-if-lbry-succeeds-humanity-wins-lbry-ceo-on-lions-of-liberty-podcast/index.md

 ---
 author: samuel-lbryian
-title: 'If LBRY Succeeds, Humanity Wins: LBRY CEO on Lions of Liberty Podcast'
+title: "If LBRY Succeeds, Humanity Wins: LBRY CEO on Lions of Liberty Podcast"
-date: '2016-02-17 17:45:37'
+date: "2016-02-17 17:45:37"
 ---

 Marc Clair interviewed LBRY founder and CEO Jeremy Kauffman on the [Lions of Liberty Podcast](http://lionsofliberty.com/2016/02/17/185) this week.
 The concise, 1/2-hour conversation covers everything you need to know about LBRY in accessible, non-tech-geek language.
 From the basics of Bitcoin and the blockchain to the trouble with corporate media monopolies, Kauffman explains LBRY from the ground up: